Klnder/odd-duck/README.md

 Website using HTML, JS, CSS, to display random images, and show a chart using Chart.js based on number of click on each images.

 - Use of grid and display flex in CSS
-- Use of object in JS and event Listener
+- Use of object, event Listener, local data in JS

 ## website